Seth-Williams/OSWE/12 - Server-Side Request Forgery/README.md

 Look through all the results.
 There is an X-Powered-By header that indicates it is a Directus application.

-There seems to be three disctinct endpoints: files, users, and render.
+There seems to be three distinct endpoints: files, users, and render.

 ### Advanced Enumeration with Verb Tampering
 See `route_buster.py`